Remember the Monsters?: Plot

 Hannah and Harrison, meanwhile, sit in a bus heading for Jacksonville.
 Suddenly, Elway seizes Hannah's arm, telling her that he will turn her in to the Marshal's office at Daytona, the next bus stop.
 Hannah manages to inject Elway in the thigh with one of Dexter's tranquilizers and escapes with Harrison.

 Dexter arrives at the jail and tells the desk clerk he is there to collect gunshot residue from Saxon.
 Dexter tells Saxon that he is there to kill him with the ballpoint pen he places on the table between them.
-Seizing the opportunity to kill Dexter, Saxon grabs the pen and slams it into Dexter's left shoulder.
-Dexter pulls the pen out and plunges it into Saxon's jugular vein, killing him.
+Seizing the opportunity to kill Dexter, Saxon grabs the pen and attempts to stab his carotid artery, however, Dexter anticipated the attack and dodged it causing Saxon to stab Dexter's shoulder.
+Dexter then pulls the pen out and plunges it into Saxon's jugular vein, killing him.
 Dexter claims self-defense, which Batista and Quinn appear to accept, although it is suggested that they know what really happened.

 Dexter drives his boat, the Slice of Life, to the hospital.
 He disconnects Debra's life support systems and, seconds before she dies, whispers "I love you" into her ear.
 He then places her body on a gurney and, in the chaos of the evacuation, manages to slip unseen with the body onto his boat, docked in the rear of the hospital.
 Dexter calls a happy Hannah, just as she and Harrison are boarding their flight.
 Dexter tells Harrison and Hannah he loves them, and then tosses his phone overboard.
 Dexter then somberly drops Debra's body into the ocean and then drives the boat into the coming storm.

 After the storm, Batista receives a call from the Coast Guard, who tell him they have discovered the shattered remnants of Dexter's boat in the ocean and no apparent survivors.
 The police and media conclude that Dexter died in the wreck.
 At a cafe in Argentina, Hannah reads an internet article reporting Dexter's supposed death.
 She silently fights back tears, then puts on a smile and takes Harrison to get some ice cream.

 The series' final scene reveals that Dexter is still alive and living under an assumed identity, working for a lumber company in Oregon.
 He comes home from work to a small, wood-framed house, and sits in the living room, alone, glaring at the camera.